mchmarny/buttons/README.md

 ## Summary

-Hopefully this demo gave you an idea on how to connect Cloud Run services to IOT devices.
-With the basic implementation in place we can start working on more creative solutions.
+Hopefully this demo gave you an idea on how to connect your Flic buttons and many other IoT devices to Cloud Run service.
+With the basic implementation in place we can start working on more creative solutions next.